sooks04/Digital-Coordinate-Compass/README.md

 ---

-## 🔌 Pin Mapping & Wiring Guide
+##  Pin Mapping & Wiring Guide

-**⚠️ Important:** Ensure your OLED Chip Select (CS) is wired to Pin 58 to prevent SPI/Interrupt collisions with the IR Receiver!
+** Important:** Ensure your OLED Chip Select (CS) is wired to Pin 58 to prevent SPI/Interrupt collisions with the IR Receiver

 | Component | CC3200 Pin | Function / Notes |
 | :--- | :--- | :--- |